 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.

-We will ensure that concerns about our children are discussed with parents/carers first unless we have reason to believe that such a move will result in further harm to the child.
+We will ensure that concerns about our children are discussed with parents/carers first unless we have reason to believe that this will result in further harm to the child.

-We ensure that children are growing up in a safe environment at home and school which enables them to have optimum life chances and enter adulthood successfully and happily.
+We ensure that children grow up in a safe environment at home and school which enables them to have optimum life chances and enter adulthood successfully and happily.